 In this article

-Building an engaging and optimized website is the first step in attracting the right audience and encouraging them to check out your content, products, or services.
+Building a website that is engaging and optimized is the first step in attracting the right audience and encouraging them to check out your content, products, or services.
 But while there’s a lot of advice available on creating a great user experience (UX) on your site, there are quite a few web design myths out there as well.

 In this article, we’ll discuss six common design myths that small-business owners should ignore — putting these to the wayside will help you prioritize the important factors of a great UX and reinforce positive perception of your brand.